pivotal/docs-tap/getting-started/create-app-accelerator.hbs.md

 5. After configuration is complete, click **Next**.

-> **Note** Depending on your organization's Tanzu Application Platform configuration, you can be presented with an option to create a Git repository.
+> **Note** Depending on your organization's Tanzu Application Platform configuration, you might be presented with an option to create a Git repository.
 In this guide, this is skipped and is covered in [Deploy an app on Tanzu Application Platform](deploy-first-app.hbs.md).

 6. On the "Review and generate" step, review the parameters and click **Generate Accelerator**.
 7. Explore the ZIP file of the configured project and verify that the project is generated with the parameters you provided during configuration.